In the shadow

 The US Merchant Marine began with Alexander Hamilton.
 Franklin D. Roosevelt established the Merchant Marine Academy on the shores of Long Island.
 The academy’s logo contains a proud eagle and flanking the entrance to the assembly hall we can find two of the Penn Station eagles.

 An important thing to note in this verse is that “isle” is not capitalized, we are not looking for a name.
+We’re being led on a path that includes multiple locations and this verse serves to verify that we have found a key location in the puzzle.

 The Chrysler Building